ssnepenthe/metis/README.md

 } );
 ```

-To add a custom taxonomy to your newly created post type:
+To add a custom taxonomy to your post type:

 ```php
 use SSNepenthe\Metis\PostType;